Philabraham2/Project-1/README.md

 ## How do our applied metrics determine if the portfolio beats the SP500?
 Our goal was to compare historical metrics and run a Monte Carlo Simulation to determine the probability of outperforming the stock market.
 Below are the selected metrics:

->> Historical Results

->> Daily returns

->> Cumulative Returns
+>> 5 yr - Historical Returns

->> Sharpe Ratio
+>> Sharpe Ratios

 >> 5 yr - MC Simulation:

->> BLK Portfolio vs SPY

 # Understanding the Data: An elaboration on our applied metrics

 ## Initial portfolio resulted in 28 stocks selected based on team members' decisions.
-The selected Portfolio (BLK) is reduced from 29 to 15 stocks by running the following data exploration
+The selected Portfolio (BLK) is reduced from 28 to 15 stocks by running the following data exploration

-From the initial selection of 28 stocks it was neccesary to caculate from the historical data for a five year period (approx 11-2015:11-2020) in order to  compare it to the calculated returns of the SP500.
+We calculated the daily return of stocks based on 5 years of historical data (approx 11-2015:11-2020) in order to find their betas and market correlation.

+We used ffn library (https://pypi.org/project/ffn/) to plot histograms of daily returns;
 ![raw portfolio returns](./Images/Daily_Returns_of_each_individual_Stock.png)